Togtja/EU4Popup/README.md

 * Add a error logger to the UI
 * Add Ability to remove notifications
 * ~~Add preview of cropping/image capture~~[Finished]
+* Add Tesseract path to config for people who have installed it themselves

 ## External Libs